ishaanbedi/Voyager/README.md

 <img width="1186" alt="Screenshot 2023-07-29 at 5 02 18 PM" src="https://res.cloudinary.com/dhfhotfqs/image/upload/v1690693849/Voyager/256980262-e1ad3575-b1ce-4959-b65a-67517031ba5c_bw92bf.png">

-Read the official [post on ishaanbedi.in/apps/voyager](https://ishaanbedi.in/apps/voyager) to learn more about Voyager.
+Read the official [post on ishaanbedi.in/posts/voyager](https://ishaanbedi.in/posts/voyager) to learn more about Voyager.
 ## Requirements

 Voyager runs on macOS 12.0 or later.

-To build the app from source, you will need Xcode 12.0 or later installed on your Mac.
+To build the app from the source, you will need Xcode 12.0 or later installed on your Mac.
 Also, Voyager depends on some third-party libraries that are managed using Swift Package Manager.
 Xcode will automatically download and install these dependencies when you build the project for the first time.

 ## Installation